MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/language.md

 ms.topic: conceptual
 ---

-# Choosing the right option for intent recognition and entity extraction for your intelligent application workloads
+# Intent recognition and entity extraction options for your intelligent application workloads

 Intent recognition and entity extraction are key components of natural language understanding in Microsoft Copilot Studio.